Georeferencing in QGIS

 Click the browse button (ii) and go to your folder.

-Select your map or area which (ex. goa zone is- WGS 84 / UTM zone 43N) projection coordinate system Zone (PCS).
+Select your map or area which (ex. goa zone is- WGS 84 / UTM zone 43N) projected coordinate system (PCS) zone.

 If you do not found the above-mentioned coordinate system in the CRS window, then in the filter box write down EPGS: WGS 84 / UTM zone 43N.
-QGIS find the desired coordinate system and show the bottom section of the CRS window.
+QGIS finds the desired coordinate system and shows the bottom section of the CRS window.

 3. Uncheck Add saved file to map checkbox (iv) > Click Ok button to close the Save vector layer as Window.

 Notice change the coordinates- Move the cursor around the map.
 In the Status Bar, see how the coordinates change; coordinates for the map are provided based on the position of the cursor.